nackjicholson/backbone-model-wax/README.md

 ---
 ### [Usage](id:usage)

-This mixin is on a team with **[backbone-collection-wax](https://github.com/CascadeEnergy/backbone-model-wax)**.
-They are dependencies of each other, you need both.
-If you install with bower.
-When you get one, you get the other.

 A waxy backbone collection needs to at least extend collectionwax, and listen for a `wax` event to be handled by the `breathe()` method.

     var MyCollection = Backbone.Collection.extend{